Roger Rosenblatt: Career

-Roger Rosenblatt began writing professionally in his mid-30s, when he became literary editor and a columnist for The New Republic.
+Rosenblatt began writing professionally in his mid-30s, when he became literary editor and a columnist for The New Republic.
 Before that, he taught at Harvard, where he earned his Ph.D.
 In 1965–66 he was a Fulbright Scholar in Ireland, where he played on the Irish international basketball team.
-At age 25, he became the director of Harvard's freshman writing department.
+At age 25, he became the director of Harvard's freshman writing program.
 At age 28, he held the Briggs–Copeland appointment in the teaching of writing, and was Allston–Burr Senior Tutor, and later, Master of Dunster House.
-At age 29 he was the youngest House Master in Harvard's history.
-Rosenblatt was a candidate for the Harvard presidency, but the position ultimately went to Harvard Law School dean Derek Bok.
+At age 29 Rosenblatt was the youngest House Master in Harvard's history.
+He was a candidate for the presidency of Harvard, but the position ultimately went to Harvard Law School dean Derek Bok.

-At Harvard, apart from creative writing, he taught Irish drama, modern poetry, and the university's first course in African American literature.
+At Harvard, in addition to creative writing, Rosenblatt taught Irish drama, modern poetry, and the university's first course in African-American literature.
 In 2005 he was the Edward R. Murrow visiting professor at Harvard.
 In 2010 he was selected for the Robert Foster Cherry Award as one of the three most gifted university teachers in the country.